maxsonsantana/parcel-react/readme.md

 - [x] esLint for the most common uses
 - [x] dev environment with _https_ as default
 - [x] With routes and `react-router-dom`
+- [x] Enviromental variables
+- [x] `service-worker` integrated

+#### Service worker and domains

+Service worker doesn't have access to enviroment variables, in this case need to be set manually.
+Still working on a automated way of doing this.

 #### Custom certificates and key